 AMOUNT.
-The amount of the Total Disability Monthly Benefit equals:
+The amount of the Total Disability Monthly Benefit equals the lesser of:

-- 1. the Insured Employee's Basic Monthly Earnings multiplied by the Benefit Percentage (limited to the Maximum Monthly Benefit); minus - 2.
-Other Income Benefits.
+- 1. the Insured Employee's Basic Monthly Earnings multiplied by the Benefit Percentage (limited to the Maximum Monthly Benefit); or - 2.
+80% of the Insured Employee's Basic Monthly Earnings; minus Other Income Benefits.